 She strongly believes you should keep trying to roll the dice and take a chance, no matter what your age.
-“You’ve got to just literally throw the spaghetti onto the ceiling and see what sticks – she said to CrunchyTales-. because you never know what half that’s gonna go down“,
+One of the “Talent is Timeless” songwriting competition judges, Stacey believes: “You’ve got to just literally throw the spaghetti onto the ceiling and see what sticks – she said to CrunchyTales-. because you never know what half that’s gonna go down“,

 Stacey, you are a singer, songwriter, entrepreneur, TV presenter & mother of four.
 Tell me, how did you manage to get back in the game at the age of 40 and how do you balance it all?

 Well, that is the quintessential question for any working mother.
 I was always in the music industry but then I had kids quite young.
 I took 15 years off to focus on my family and my husband’s career, supporting his decision to move to London with him being the only breadwinner and me to take care of the kids.
 But I never lost sight of my dreams.
 As the kids got older, I realised if I really wanted to get back in the game, I’d better start sooner rather than later because the wrinkles were slowly appearing and I knew that the music industry is very ageist.